Ben Hodges

-Early life
+Early life and education

 Hodges was born on 16 April 1958 in Jacksonville, Florida, the son of army veteran and life insurance agent Frederick Benjamin Hodges Jr. and Nell Davis Hodges.
 He graduated from James A. Shanks High School in Quincy, Florida, in 1976.
-Hodges entered the United States Military Academy, graduating in May 1980 with a commission in the Infantry.
+He graduated in early May from the United States Military Academy with a commission in the infantry.

 Career

 In February 1981, Hodges became a platoon leader in A Company of the 3d Battalion, 41st Infantry (Mechanized), 2nd Armored Division, stationed in Germany.
 On 28 November, he was promoted to first lieutenant.
 Hodges later became an executive officer in the company, serving there until March 1984.
 He was promoted to captain on 1 February.
 He took the Infantry Officer Advanced Course at the United States Army Infantry School, completing it in September.

-In December 1984, Hodges became assistant S4 of the 101st Airborne Division's 1st Brigade.
+In December 1984, Hodges became assistant S-4 of the 101st Airborne Division's 1st Brigade.
 He later became brigade assistant S-3.
 In May 1986, he took command of C Company of the 1st Battalion, 327th Infantry of the division.
 He later became S-3 of the battalion.
 Between July 1988 and March 1989 Hodges served as assistant S-3 of the division's 1st Brigade.
 In March, he became a small group instructor at the United States Army Infantry School.
 He was later Chief of the Tactics Team there.
 In August 1991, he became a student at the Command and General Staff College, being promoted to major on 1 September.
 Hodges later graduated from the School of Advanced Military Studies.
 In June 1993, he became chief of the Plans Division and G-3 of the 2nd Infantry Division in South Korea.

 In July 1994, Hodges became executive officer of the 327th Infantry's 3d Battalion.
-He became Aide-de-camp to the Supreme Allied Commander Europe in August 1995, serving there until June 1997.
+He became aide-de-camp to the Supreme Allied Commander Europe in August 1995, serving there until June 1997.

 On 1 July 1996 he was promoted to lieutenant colonel.
 In June 1997, Hodges took command of the 3d Battalion of the 187th Infantry with the 101st Airborne.
 He was Congressional Liaison Officer at the Office of the Chief of Legislative Liaison between July 1999 and July 2000.
 In August of that year he entered the National War College, graduating in June 2001.
 In July Hodges became Senior Battalion Observer and Controller of the Operations Group at the Joint Readiness Training Center at Fort Polk.
 On 1 March 2002 he was promoted to colonel.